R0hit-Yadav/Rust_CLI_Applications/README.md

 # 2.Time Tracker
-A simple CLI-based time tracker application written in Rust.
-This tool allows you to track tasks, log their start and stop times, and generate a detailed report of all recorded tasks.
+This Rust program implements a command-line time tracker.
+It allows you to start a task, stop the currently running task, and generate a report of all tasks.
+The program uses the clap crate for command-line argument parsing, the chrono crate for date and time handling, and the serde crate for serialization and deserialization of data.

 ## Features
 - Start tracking a new task.